 Cantor Art Center and Green West Library

 Commissioning, measurement, and verification of these projects resulted in delivered incentives of $181,518 for the library and $122,792 for the art center.
-Salas O’Brien’s work provided overall verified savings of $520,000 through measurement and verification, resulting in a payback of less than three years.
+Our work provided overall verified savings of $520,000, resulting in a payback of fewer than three years.